Sustainability-related disclosure

 PFA and the EU’s frameworks for sustainable investments

-Read moreRead lessHere, ‘sustainability’ must be understood in alignment with the EU rules about when an investment can be called sustainable and, in addition to climate and environmental factors, it also includes considerations for a balanced social and economic societal development.
+Read moreRead lessHere, ‘sustainability’ must be understood in alignment with the EU rules about when an investment can be called sustainable and, in addition to climate and environmental factors, it also includes considerations for a balanced social and economic societal development as well as good corporate governance.
 Initially, the EU’s green deal has also resulted in an environmental taxonomy that specifies common standards for when an economic activity can be considered environmentally sustainable..

 The EU’s green deal is intended to convert the EU into a modern, resource-efficient and competitive economy by ensuring: